London Games spark tourist numbers debate

 CATALYST

-Rather than focussing on visitor numbers during the Olympics itself, the government is hoping the event will act as a catalyst for future growth.
+Rather than focusing on visitor numbers during the Olympics itself, the UK Government is hoping the event will act as a catalyst for future growth.

 Hunt said that he is aware that host cities in recent years have been initially greeted by a decline in arrivals.